Agricultural Education and Support

 USDA-NASS

-This is quick glance at all of Ottawa County's ag stats.
+This is a quick glance at all of Ottawa County's ag stats.

 American Farmland Trust

-As part of their Great Lakes Navigator Network, the American Farmland has put together some curriculum materials to help farmers navigate land transfer - both from the land-seller and seeker sides.
-If you would like access to these materials, please send an email to jill.dohner@macd.org we will get the most up to date version to you!
+As part of their Great Lakes Navigator Network, the American Farmland Trust (AFT) has put together some curriculum materials to help farmers navigate land transfer - both from the land-seller and seeker sides.

 • CultivateGrowth